Workshop and Tour

 Tentative Daily Schedule:

-We will meet up in Mount Crested Butte at the Three Seasons Condominium common area for a meet-and-greet around 3:00 PM for introductions.
+We will meet up in Mount Crested Butte at the Grand Lodge common area for a meet-and-greet around 4:00 PM for introductions.
 Then we will have a short intro talk about composition and light.
-We will have an optional early dinner at a local restaurant before we head out to shoot sunset.
+Consider having an early dinner or eat a quick snack if needed before we head out to shoot sunset.
 Then get some good rest, as we will be up early.

 On our final morning together, we will once more head out early to shoot the sunrise.
-We will end with a critique and feedback session that will go over 10-15 of your favorite images, either from this trip or prior images, and give you new ideas on how to improve.
 We will finish up around 10 AM.

-*Schedules are subject to change depending on weather and lighting conditions as well as safety of its participants and hosts.
+*Schedules are subject to change depending on weather and lighting conditions as well as safety of the participants and hosts.

 You will receive an email approximately 70 days prior to the start of your workshop with a link to pay the remaining $600 balance.
 The full balance is due 60 days prior to the workshop date and is nonrefundable after that time.